 Joint project proposals for the 7th EU Framework Programme of Western Balkan institutions and JRC institutes should be encouraged.
-Two institutes of the JRC could be of specific interest: the JRC Institute for Prospective Technological Studies (IPTS), Seville, Spain has extended its networks to the applicant countries, stimulating cooperation amongst them as well as between future and present Member States; and the Institute for Reference Materials and Measurements (IRMM), which promotes a common European measurement system in support of EU policies, particularly in the areas of health and consumer protection, environment, agriculture, internal market and industrial standards.
+Two institutes of the JRC could be of specific interest: the JRC Institute for Prospective Technological Studies (IPTS), Seville, Spain, has extended its networks to the applicant countries, stimulating cooperation amongst them as well as between future and present Member States; and the Institute for Reference Materials and Measurements (IRMM), which promotes a common European measurement system in support of EU policies, particularly in the areas of health and consumer protection, environment, agriculture, internal market and industrial standards.

-⇒ Western Balkan countries to be invited on observer status to join the "Open Method of Coordination" of the EU Member States and Associate States via the CREST working groups CREST is currently implementing mutual learning exercises addressed to a variety of relevant topics in order to enhance the RTDI policy performance of the Member States/Associated States.
+Western Balkan countries to be invited on observer status to join the "Open Method of Coordination" of the EU Member States and Associate States via the CREST working groups

+CREST is currently implementing mutual learning exercises addressed to a variety of relevant topics in order to enhance the RTDI policy performance of the Member States and Associated States.
 The Western Balkan countries could gain valuable experience by joining these discussions as observers.
 Furthermore, the coherence of policy approaches throughout Europe is to be ensured as a prerequisite of the growing European Research Area.

-- ⇒ S&T statistics and indicators in the Western Balkan Countries to be improved through observer status at the appropriate EUROSTAT committees.
+S&T statistics and indicators in the Western Balkan Countries to be improved through observer status at the appropriate EUROSTAT committees

-In response to the need for an adequate database for S&T statistics and indicators in the Western Balkan countries, and in light of the ongoing statistical work of EU member countries, the possibility of giving the Western Balkan countries observer status in the appropriate EUROSTAT committees should be seriously considered. - ⇒ Information on the Western Balkan countries' national research and on the state of their innovation policy and development to be integrated into ERAWATCH.
+In response to the need for an adequate database for S&T statistics and indicators in the Western Balkan countries, and in light of the ongoing statistical work of EU member countries, the possibility of giving the Western Balkan countries observer status in the appropriate EUROSTAT committees should be seriously considered.

+Information on the Western Balkan countries' national research and on the state of their innovation policy and development to be integrated into ERAWATCH

-ERAWATCH is the integrated information system which facilitates access to information on national and/or regional research policies, programmes and activities, with a view to developing a long term strategic intelligence service in support of evidence-based policymaking in the field of research, thus helping to accelerate the realisation of the ERA.
+ERAWATCH is the integrated information system which facilitates access to information on national and/or regional research policies, programmes and activities, with a view to developing a long term strategic intelligence service in support of evidence-based policy-making in the field of research, thus helping to accelerate the realisation of the ERA.

-4.2.2.4 Steering Platform on Research for the Western Balkan countries

-The Steering Platform may play a central role in stimulating, monitoring, and supporting cooperation between the countries of the European Union and of the Western Balkans in the areas of research and technological development.
+4.2.2.4 Steering Platform on Research for the Western Balkan countries the Western Balkans in the areas of research and technological development.
 It will facilitate political interaction between the Western Balkan countries and the EU Member States and the European Commission.
 Its main objective is to support the enhanced integration of the Western Balkan countries in the European Research Area.
-In view of the potential of the Steering Platform it is of utmost importance to

-⇒ make the Steering Platform operational
+In view of the potential of the Steering Platform it is of utmost importance to make the Steering Platform operational.